-Design submitted by Jens from Sweden.
+Design submitted by Andy from Ukraine.

-Design submitted by Henry from the USA.
+Design submitted by Daniyar from Kyrgyzstan.

 Design submitted by Andrew from the UK.